Policy Number: 93

 The maximum level of committed effort for a university Primary Individual who has effort commitments on sponsored projects is as follows:

 Executive Leadership (Presidents, Vice Presidents, Deans, Institute Directors)

 Academic Leadership (Department Chairs, Division Directors )

 Tenured and Tenure-track Faculty

 Non Tenure-track Faculty

-There are rare occasions for a primary individual to be appointed 100% on sponsored projects.
-These occasions are rare due to the likelihood the primary individual will perform other activities whose costs are not allowable under OMB A-21.
+If a Primary Individual holds more than one position, his or her effort commitments will be limited to the lowest effort cap applicable to any of the positions.
+There are rare occasions for a Primary Individual to be appointed 100% on sponsored projects.
+These occasions are rare because the Primary Individual generally performs other activities whose costs are not allowable under OMB A-21.

 Exceptions to these minimum and maximum levels require review, approval and signatures by the faculty member, the faculty member's department chair and the respective dean.

-9. Policy Enforcement: Violations of the provisions of this policy will be handled in accordance with the appropriate disciplinary policy for faculty, administrative and professional, and classified staff.
-Consequences for untimely completion of effort certification reports include, but are not limited to, moving all non-certified salary expenses off of the sponsored account and onto a departmental unrestricted account.
+9. Policy Enforcement: Violations of this policy will be handled in accordance with the appropriate disciplinary policy for faculty, administrative and professional, and classified staff.
+Travel restrictions will be imposed on faculty who have outstanding effort certification tasks after the 30-day certification window has closed.
+These restrictions will include travel on University funds or using University time.
+Additional consequences for untimely completion of effort certification reports may include, but are not limited to, moving all non-certified salary expenses off the sponsored account and onto a departmental unrestricted account.